-The Northern Pacific’s golf courses offer sweeping ocean views, beautiful greens, and championship holes.
+The Northern Pacific’s golf courses in Costa Rica offer sweeping ocean views, beautiful greens, and championship holes.
 The golf country clubs range from fancy to decidedly informal, so you will find the right one for you.

 Rent a bike and enjoy the quieter side of Papagayo, where birds, monkeys, and other wildlife live.
 Footpaths and dirt roads create the perfect biking ambiance.